azu/memory-note/README.md

 # memory-note

-Fast memory note for your brain on [Cloudflare Workers](https://workers.cloudflare.com/).
+Fast memory note for your brain.

 ## Features